ePages-de/epages-docs/_posts/2016/2016-03-18-team-orange-mallorca.md

 {% image blog/mallorca_06_820.jpg %}{% endimage %}

-Tierra Buena (“Good Land”) was indeed very good for thinking out of the box and returning to Jena fueled by visionary understanding and even a brand new continuous delivery pipeline mascot our Wall-E out of Lego.
+Tierra Buena (“Good Land”) was indeed very good for thinking out of the box and returning to Jena fueled by visionary understanding and even a brand new continuous delivery pipeline mascot, our Wall-E out of Lego.